Trump insults reporters, claims Acosta video wasn’t altered

 In response, CNN said through its Twitter feed that Phillip’s question wasn’t stupid.
 “In fact, she asked the most pertinent question of the day,” CNN said.
 Trump’s insults “are nothing new.
 And never surprising,” CNN said.

 The attack on Ryan was unprovoked, although the president had appeared upset at Wednesday’s news conference when Ryan stood up and asked him, without a microphone, about voter suppression in the midterm elections.
+Ryan wasn’t among Trump’s questioners Friday.

 “I watch her get up,” he said Friday.
 “I mean, you talk about somebody that’s a loser, she doesn’t know what the hell she’s doing.
 She gets publicity, and then she gets a pay raise, or she gets a contract with, I think CNN.
 But she’s very nasty, and she shouldn’t be.”